Bwc9876/Coop-Schedule/README.md

 Once a student is put in a unit for one day, they cannot be placed in that unit again.

-A unit can only take a vertain number of students per-day.
+A unit can only take a certain number of students per-day.

 ## Solution

-This problem can be solved using wave function collapse, a procedural generation algorithm that abides by specific constaints.
+This problem can be solved using wave function collapse, a procedural generation algorithm that abides by specific constraints.

 Let's imagine the schedule as a table, where each element represents the possible units a student can be in.